White Noise for Babies, Sleep, Stillness, and What Parents Are Training Over Time

 I didn’t know this was a thing for parents.
 Yes, that probably dates me.
 But when I first heard about it, I honestly couldn’t understand why so many moms and dads turned to white noise to soothe their children.

-Friends explained, that parents use it helps create a calm, predictable environment for their children.
+Friends explained that parents use it to help create a calm, predictable environment for their children.
 The steady sound masks sudden household noises—like siblings playing, doors closing, or dishes clattering—that might startle a baby or wake a light sleeper.
 For many families, it becomes part of the bedtime routine, signaling to the child that it’s time to rest.
 Some parents also use it during naps or quiet playtime because it helps little ones settle faster and stay asleep longer.
+In other words, white noise is often used as a baby sleep aid and part of a bedtime routine.
+For many families, white noise becomes part of a sleep routine because it helps babies fall asleep faster and stay asleep longer.

 But what I couldn’t shake off was this: if we use white noise from infancy and our children never really learn to be still, will they be able to be still when it’s actually needed?
 Or are we creating so much constant noise that retreating into silence feels uncomfortable, foreign, and maybe even scary?